Azure/azure-sdk-for-java/AUTH.md

 You can easily create a service principal and grant it access privileges for a given subscription through Azure CLI 2.0.

+1. Create a new blank text file with the format described in section [Using an authentication file](#using-an-authentication-file).
 1. Install Azure CLI by following the [README](https://github.com/Azure/azure-cli/blob/master/README.rst).
 1. Login by running command `az login`.
 1. Select the subscription you want your service principal to have access to by running `az account set <subscription name>`.
-You can view your subscriptions by `az account list`.
+You can view your subscriptions by `az account list --out jsonc`.
+Copy the subscription id into `subscription` field in the file.
-1. Create a new blank text file with the format described in section [Using an authentication file](#using-an-authentication-file).
 1. Create a service principal by `az ad sp create-for-rbac`.
 Copy the **client_id** value into `client` field in the file, and **client_secret** value into `key` field.
 1. Assign a role to the service principal.
 You can find the command to execute in the "Assign a role" section from the output of the previous command.
 It should look like `az role assignment create --assignee <client id> --role Contributor`.
 The role can be "Owner", "Contributer", "Reader", etc. For more information about roles in Azure, please refer to https://azure.microsoft.com/en-us/documentation/articles/role-based-access-control-what-is/.
 1. Put your email domain into the `tenant` field, e.g., contoso.com.